Banking and Financial Institutions

 We have assisted regulated entities in dealing with unauthorized disclosures of protected information and defending against agency enforcement actions based on breach of these regulations.

 We have had substantial experience in all aspects of crises in the financial markets.
 Our experience includes counseling directors and officers on properly discharging their responsibilities to their shareholders and regulators, analyzing D&O and E&O insurance policy issues and making claims, disputing findings in reports of examination, acquiring troubled institutions or their assets, due diligence on failed bank acquisitions, purchasing assets from the FDIC, dealing with defaulted loans where the FDIC is lead, analyzing trouble assets, and negotiating and drafting pre-negotiation agreements, settlement agreements, amendments to loan documents and deeds-in-lieu of foreclosure.

 Our attorneys practice in all state and federal courts and before all regulatory bodies.
-We have substantial experience in a variety of litigation proceedings.
+We have substantial experience litigating a variety of disputes, including defending numerous banks and credit unions against individual and putative consumer class action claims involving the assessment of overdraft/NSF fees.
 See Banking Litigation.